ysoldak/projects/FL Fw190 Dora 850mm/README.md

 6. Install flight controller on 3D printed base with help of 3D printed brackets;
 7. Put the base with FC into fuselage;
 8. Connect ESC, servos and receiver;
-9. Flash INAV to FC and configure it (see FC folder for INAV dumps) -- you can use DSHOT protocol only with drone ESC!
+9. Flash INAV to FC and configure it (see `inav` folder for configuration dumps)
+   _Use DSHOT protocol only with drone ESC!_
+   _Re-calibrate accelerometer for your flight controller!_

 ### Use